FallenMax/a18n/README.md

 #### a18n(text)

-> This function can/should be auto-added by `a18n wrap` command
+> This function can and should be auto-added by `a18n wrap` command

-Translate static text, `text` should be literal string (instead of variable), example:
+Translates static text, `text` should be literal string (instead of a variable).
+For example:

 ```js
 a18n('你好') // good